isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 <p>Chinese Language</p>
 </td>
 <td rowspan="4" colspan="1">
-<p>Applicants should preferably</p>
+<p>Applicants should preferably fulfil one of the following:</p>
 <p>a)&nbsp;&nbsp;&nbsp; have participated in English/Chinese/Malay Language
-Oratorical/Public Speaking/Debating competitions at the Zonal or National level.</p>
+Oratorical/Public Speaking/Debating competitions at the Zonal/National
+level.</p>
 <p>b)&nbsp;&nbsp;&nbsp; be a member of the English/Chinese/Malay Language
 Oratorical/Debate/Speech and Drama/Cultural society within or outside school.</p>